Star-Tree/Star-Tree/README.md

 * ## APIs
   #### Experience in using Google Maps API to embed maps on the page.
-  #### Experience in using PTX's MOTC Transport API for Tourism to develop a Taiwan travel website.
+  #### Experience in using TDX's MOTC Transport API for Tourism to develop a Taiwan travel website.

 * ## Coding Style
   #### Know the basics for BEM.